 Does HIIT Work?

-The American College of Sports Medicine predicts that HIIT will be the top fitness trend in 2018.
+The American College of Sports Medicine predicts that HIIT will be the third-highest fitness trend in 2019.
 There are a number of gyms that offer HIIT programs.
 Which leads us to ask, Does HIIT work?

 The answer is elusive because many different exercise programs are called HITT.
 Does HIIT mean one thing?
 And if so, what is that one thing?
 Does that one thing equal the thing that you call HITT?